Tata Motors extends the Nexon portfolio with launch of new XM+ (S) variant

+(Also Read: Tata Motors records nearly 50% jump in global sales between April and June)

-Some of the key feature highlights on the new variant includes an electric sunroof, 7" floating infotainment system with android auto and apple car play, 4 speaker system, cooled glove box, rear AC vents, rain sensing wipers, auto headlamps, digital instrument cluster, multi drive modes, 12 V rear power socket and a shark fin antenna.
+Some of the key feature highlights on the new variant include an electric sunroof, 7" floating infotainment system with android auto and apple car play, 4 speaker system, cooled glove box, rear AC vents, rain-sensing wipers, auto headlamps, digital instrument cluster, multi-drive modes, 12 V rear power socket, and a shark fin antenna.

 “We are elated to witness the continued affinity of our consumers with the Nexon brand.
 The upward trajectory of Nexon sales in the country is backed by its immense popularity, recognition and our promise to deliver the best to the customers.
 With more than 3,50,000 Nexons on the road, it has successfully marked its place as the #1 SUV in India and has undoubtedly been the flagbearer of Tata Motors’ commitment to safety, paving the way for other segment-defining products from our stable," said Rajan Amba, Vice President, Sales, Marketing and Customer Care, Tata Motors Passenger Vehicles.